 Candidates should be graduates of a recognized training program or have equivalent training.
 They should have no more than five years of work experience and a proven record of research and writing ability.
 Candidates must possess English-language skills.
 Finalists who are not United States citizens must provide proof of their own healthcare coverage during the fellowship period.
-Applications are accepted until mid-February; finalists are notified by April for a fall start date.

 Conservation departments that are accepting fellowship applicants are listed below in the "Current Announcements" section.
-Please download the fellowship overview that contains pertinent details including application deadlines.
+Please read the fellowship overview carefully as it contains pertinent details including application deadlines.
 Fellowship candidates will need to prepare the following materials in English when a position is open for recruitment: transcripts of both undergraduate and graduate courses of academic study; a curriculum vitae including basic biographical information, current and permanent addresses and telephone numbers; a brief statement of interest and intent in applying for the fellowship; offprints of any publications or lectures; two supporting letters of recommendation from conservation professionals familiar with the candidate's work; and one letter of personal reference.

 Charles E. Culpeper Advanced Training Fellowship in Painting Conservation

 Deadline: March 15, 2023